Right Arrow

 • Regular feature updates and innovation

-• Strong financial backing ensuring long-term viability
+• Strong financial backing indicating long-term viability

 • Track record of successful enterprise deployments